BioMedPartners

 Series B in 2021

-Topas Therapeutics GmbH is a biotechnology company based in Hamburg, Germany, focused on developing nanoparticle-based therapeutics to address significant unmet medical needs, particularly in autoimmune diseases, allergies, and anti-drug antibodies.
-The company utilizes its proprietary Topas Particle Conjugates technology platform to induce antigen-specific immune tolerance by leveraging the liver's natural immunological processes.
-This approach targets liver sinusoidal endothelial cells to promote tolerance against blood-borne antigens.
-Topas is advancing several clinical-stage programs, with its lead candidate, TPM203, currently in clinical testing for pemphigus vulgaris, an orphan disease.
-Other therapeutic programs under development include treatments for celiac disease, Type 1 diabetes, and multiple sclerosis.
-The company has established research collaborations with Eli Lilly and Company and Boehringer Ingelheim to enhance its capabilities in antigen-specific tolerance induction and anti-drug antibodies, respectively.
-Topas Therapeutics was incorporated in 2013 and is dedicated to finding innovative solutions for chronic immunological conditions.
+Topas Therapeutics GmbH is a biotechnology company based in Hamburg, Germany, focused on developing nanoparticle-based therapeutics to address autoimmune diseases, allergies, and anti-drug antibodies.
+Founded in 2013, the company utilizes its proprietary Topas Particle Conjugates technology platform to induce antigen-specific immune tolerance by leveraging the liver's natural immunological capabilities.
+Its lead product candidate, TPM203, is currently undergoing clinical testing for pemphigus vulgaris, an orphan disease.
+Additional programs are being developed for conditions such as celiac disease, Type 1 diabetes, and multiple sclerosis.
+Topas Therapeutics has established research and collaboration agreements with notable partners, including Eli Lilly and Company and Boehringer Ingelheim, to advance its innovative approaches to immune tolerance.
+The company aims to address significant unmet medical needs by promoting immune tolerance to blood-borne antigens.

 Alentis Therapeutics